What Do Reliability Engineers Do?

 Reliability engineers do more than work through technical mechanical problems.
 The profession encompasses everything from the conceptual stage of asset design to the inevitable replacement of machinery.
 Additionally, these workers are responsible for addressing potential risks and failure modes to optimize asset utilization.

-Some of the most important skills needed include:
+Some of the most important skills include:

 - Demonstrated knowledge of statistical, mathematical, and engineering concepts